symbol/symbol-docs/source/concepts/block.rst

     timestamp; uint64; The number of seconds elapsed since the creation of the nemesis block. difficulty; uint64; The block difficulty.
     previousBlockHash; 64 bytes (binary); The transactions included in a block are hashed forming a |merkle|.
-The root of the tree summarizes them. stateRootHash; 64 bytes (binary); The state of the blockchain is stored in RocksDB for each block, forming a |patricia|.
+The root of the tree summarizes them. stateHash; 64 bytes (binary); The state of the blockchain is stored in RocksDB for each block, forming a |patricia|.
 The root of the tree summarizes the state of the blockchain for a given block.

 .. |merkle| raw:: html